melvinchow/DashboardsVisuals/Puerto_Rico_Media_-Redesign/README.md

 ![Spikes](Spikes.png)

 Here are trend lines showing spikes in conversation about each hurricane-affected area before and after the hurricanes made landfall.
-Florida and Texas received significant attention while Puerto Rico gained little attention in comparison; the little attention it received quickly dwindled within two days.
+Florida and Texas received significant attention while Puerto Rico gained little attention in comparison; the little attention Puerto Rico received quickly dwindled within two days.

 Various TV News outlets contributed to coverage of the three recent hurricanes and their impact on the United States.
 Some news outlets cared less about the hurricanes than others.